Mobil 1

-Mobil 1 is a brand of synthetic motor oil and other automotive lubrication products.
-Originally developed by the Mobil oil company, it is now globally marketed and sold by ExxonMobil.
+Mobil 1 is an American brand of synthetic motor oil and other automotive lubrication products.
+Originally developed by the Mobil Oil Corporation, it is now globally marketed and sold by ExxonMobil.

-Mobil 1 engine oil was introduced in 1973.
+Mobil 1 engine oil was introduced in 1974.
 The brand range now includes a variety of engine oils, oil filters, chassis grease, transmission fluids, and gear lubricants.

-In 1998, Mobil challenged Castrol over the discovery that Castrol was processing conventional oil and calling it synthetic.
-At the time, Mobil 1 was still created using a true synthetic basestock, which is more expensive.
-Mobil lost the advertising "complaint", and, as a result, the definition of 'synthetic oil' including Group III heavily refined to the point of considering it synthetic.
-In response, Mobil allegedly downgraded their process to the less expensive process.
-Lubes N' Greases magazine reported shortcomings in the ability to pass the tests that the original Mobil 1 formula was able to.

 Relationship with automobile and motorcycle manufacturers

-Mobil 1 is an official recommended motor oil for Porsche, Bentley and all General Motors brands (Buick, Cadillac, GMC, Chevrolet (including Corvette), Baojun, Wuling Motors and GMSV) for automobiles only.
+Mobil 1 is an official recommended motor oil for two Volkswagen AG brands: Porsche and Bentley and all General Motors brands (Buick, Cadillac, GMC, Chevrolet (including Corvette), Toyota, Baojun, Wuling Motors and GMSV) for automobiles only.

 Relationship with Toyota Group

 Mobil 1's relationship with Toyota Group covering Toyota, Lexus, Daihatsu, Hino Motors, Perodua and Ranz started in 1974 (Perodua from 1993) by providing original motor oil lubricants and other fluid components for all across Toyota Group cars and brands.

 All Toyota Group genuine factory-fill motor oils are jointly-developed by Toyota and Mobil 1.
 All Hino trucks and buses are also utilizing Mobil Delvac 1 lubricants for Hino-powered diesel engines.